eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

-When the workload control task encounters a failure while deleting the workload, the control task shall continue allowing a subsequent update or delete attempt.
+When the WorkloadControlLoop encounters a failure while deleting the workload, the WorkloadControlLoop shall continue allowing a subsequent update or delete attempt.

 Rationale:
 This allows to try the delete again instead of going in an undefined state.

 Tags:
-- WorkloadObject
+- WorkloadControlLoop

 Needs:
 - impl